BETSY

-The story begins in a pleasant little shoreline town near New Haven, Connecticut.
+The story of our fearless leader begins in a pleasant little shoreline town near New Haven, Connecticut.
 Bob and Margaret begat Mark Shepard in 1950, Elizabeth Emerson in 1954, and Paul Stuart in 1961.

 Image